wharvex/NewShank/README.md

 - Origianl fibonacci.shank is not used.
 Rather, the below has been used:

--define start()
+- define start()
--constants start = 1, end = 20
+- constants start = 1, end = 20
--variables i,prev1 : integer
+- variables i,prev1 : integer
--variables prev2,curr : integer
+- variables prev2,curr : integer
 -	 prev1:=start
 -	 prev2:=start
 -	 write prev1
 -	 write prev2